riper9819/JavaCourseModule1/src/Module3/readme.md

 4. Delete 1000 elements from the beginning, from the middle  and from the end of ones.
 Compare time intervals.

 ### Task solution
-Class Main.java is the main class of the program.
+Class Main.java is the main class of the program.\
-This program contains methods for filling, inserting, updating and deleting elements from ArrayList and LinkedList.\
+This class has solutions for all task items.\
-All methods also do execution time measurement.
-Each of them returns the value of measured execution time.
+It does glossary

 ### Results of comparison.
 ```